 1 Attributes can only be set while the device is in Program Mode.
 See the description of the Device Mode Object for more information.

 Spectrum Waveform Measurement Object (Class ID 324_H)

 The Spectrum/Waveform Measurement Object models a spectrum and waveform measurement.
-The Eccentricity module implements only the waveform measurement and not the spectrum measurement.

 The Spectrum/Waveform Measurement Object provides no class attributes.